palisades-lakes/faster-multimethods/README.md

 It is possible that performance improvements to the Clojure collections would make this little library unnecessary.

+    **TODO:** check for behavior differences between `Map.get(k)` and `ILookup.valAt(k)`, especially with `Named` and `IPersistentVector` keys.

 2. Make the `methodCache` non-volatile.

     Method lookup overhead for this benchmark is also about 14% of Clojure 1.8.0.

     This change may cause redundant cache updates, but I believe that's sufficiently low probability to not affect any performance gain, and, in any case, the cache should converge quickly to a stable state.

     If my reasoning about this is wrong, I'd like to know.
-    Since it doesn't actually improve this particular benchmark I may revert anyway.
+    Since it doesn't actually improve this particular benchmark I may revert this anyway.

 3. Support more efficient dispatch values.